skovranek/buftermio/README.md

 ## Contact
 Questions, issues or suggestions: mattjskov@gmail.com
 ## Contribute
-Feel free to chip in or fork to customize it for your project.
+Feel free to chip in.
+Let's work together to customize buftermio for your project.
 Submit pull requests to the 'main' branch.